-Unit 3 Unit 4

-Summative internal assessment 1 (IA1) 15% Summative internal assessment 3 (IA3) 25%
+Unit 3 Unit 4 Summative internal assessment 1 (IA1) Design challenge 15% Summative internal assessment 3 (IA3) Project 25% Summative internal assessment 2 (IA2) Project 35% Summative external assessment (EA) Examination - design challenge 25%

-Design challenge Project

-Summative internal assessment 2 (IA2) 35% Summative external assessment (EA) 25%

-Project Examination - design challenge

 It is strongly recommended that a student wishing to study Design in the senior years should have done it at middle school level.
 It is also strongly recommended that students have regular computer and internet access at home for CAD work and design research.